• Official PayPal Seal

-Comparing the Rolex Day-Date President
+Comparing Rolex Day-Date President Models

 The Rolex Day-Date was first introduced in 1956 and was the first wristwatch to display both the date and the day.
 Referring to the new bracelet created just for the Day-Date, the President received its nickname when Rolex gifted this watch to U.S. President Dwight D. Eisenhower.